Bunyeroo and Brachina Gorge

 Travelling North on the Hawker to Blinman road at approximately 57 kilometres is the turnoff to Bunyeroo Gorge.

-7km north of the Oraparinna Homestead (National Parks Station) is the turnoff to Brachina Gorge and Aroona Valley can also be accessed through Bunyeroo Gorge road as above.
+North of the Oraparinna Homestead by approximately 7kms is the turnoff to Brachina Gorge and Aroona Valley.
+Accessed can also be via Bunyeroo Gorge road.

 Known as the Golden Spike, this brass disc marks the geological reference point for the Ediacaran Period in the world.
 When you visit this location please respect the location so that other people enjoy and learn the same as you.

 The picturesque Aroona valley flanked by the ABC range on one side and the Heysen Range on the other is a favourite camping, picnicking and bushwalking area.